Yoo Ye-bin

-Yoo Ye-bin (born January 30, 1992) is a South Korean beauty pageant titleholder who was crowned Miss Korea 2013 and represented her country at the Miss Universe 2014 pageant.
+Yoo Ye-bin (born January 30, 1992) is a South Korean actress and beauty pageant titleholder who was crowned Miss Korea 2013 and represented her country at the Miss Universe 2014 pageant.

 Early life

 Yoo Ye-bin was born in Daegu, South Korea and currently is an undergraduate student majoring in textiles at Gyeongsang National University.

 Pageantry

 Miss Korea 2013

 Yoo Ye-bin was crowned Miss Korea 2013 or ″Miss Universe Korea 2014″ during the Miss Korea 2013 competition held June 4.

 Miss Universe 2014

 Yoo Ye-bin represented Korea at Miss Universe 2014, but was Unplaced.

 Acting career

 In September 2018, Yoo signed an exclusive management deal with People Story Company.